HealthFlow-Payer-System/healthflow-be-insuree_py/README.md

   for adults (default: `60`)
 * renewal_photo_age_child": age (in months) of a picture due for renewal for children (default: `12`)
-* no_location_check : if implementation is at a national scale without any Location check for all Users (default: False)

 ## openIMIS Modules Dependencies
 * location.models.HealthFacility